Draek2077/comfyui-ultimate-installer/README.md

 <img width="2368" height="1241" alt="image" src="https://github.com/user-attachments/assets/fd55f8c3-b8ef-458c-9fbb-264baecf52d7" />

 I use the installation of ComfyUI 0.3.49 then automatically upgrades from there.
 The installer ensures a Python 3.12 environment and a full compatibility with all the nodes I install.
-It adds several customizations to initial ComfyUI configuration, as well as a convenient ComfyUI frontend launcher for the start menu.

-The ComfyUI Server Manager and Client Wrapper projects are also installed automatically if requested in the install process, and provide an easy-to-use set of windows applications to use ComfyUI's server/client architecture easily.
+It adds customizations to the initial ComfyUI configuration, as well as convenient launchers for the client and server.
+The Server Manager and Client Wrapper projects are also installed automatically if requested in the install process, and provide an easy-to-use set of windows applications to use ComfyUI.
+Either way, we will add shortcuts to access ComfyUI client and server whether you use the manager and wrapper or not.

 https://github.com/Draek2077/comfyui-server-manager
 https://github.com/Draek2077/comfyui-client-wrapper